UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 ICON OF SIN SPECIAL:
 All of these are only spawned by the Icon of Sin, and do not spawn naturally:
+* Afrit (Scythe II, Deus Vult II, Survive in Hell, Resurgence): Its volley of fireballs is very deadly; if you get too close, you're toast.
+Has 2500 HP and flies.
 * Haymaker (UAC Ultra, 2012): A minotaur-like creature with 2500 health that has a cyberdemon's head.
 It shoots mancubus fireballs from its hammer.
 * Cybruiser (Survive in Hell, 2012): This variant has 1300 health, and fires rockets very quickly in sets of two.